FelixNoessler/manuscript_turing_patterns/README.md

 # Manuscript code for: "Self-organised pattern formation promotes consumer coexistence by fluctuation-dependent mechanisms"
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.10641791.svg)](https://doi.org/10.5281/zenodo.10641791)

-Authors: Christian Guill, Felix Nößler, and Toni Klauschies
+Authors: Christian Guill*, Felix Nößler*, and Toni Klauschies

+*These authors contributed equally to this work.

 This repository contains scripts to reproduce the results in the manuscript.